wpearman1996/MARES_database_pipeline/README.md

 Porter, Teresita M., and Mehrdad Hajibabaei.
 "Over 2.5 million COI sequences in GenBank and growing."
 PloS one 13.9 (2018): e0200177.

+Please also cite: https://doi.org/10.5281/zenodo.3701276 if you're usage involved the addition of custom TaxIDs (this is included by default within the pipeline)

 The genbank_to_fasta.py script was developed by the Rocap Lab https://rocaplab.ocean.washington.edu/

 ## Questions